isomerpages/mlaw-corp/_about-us/contact-us.md

 variant: markdown
 ---
 ## Closure of MinLaw Services Centre
 The Ministry of Law Services Centre will close at 12:00pm on Thursday, 7 March 2024 for a staff event.
-The last ticket will be issued at 11:30am.
+The last queue ticket will be issued at 11:30am.
 Our counter services will resume on Friday, 8 March 2024.

 Thank you for your understanding.